Quiz: What is my child’s play personality?

 Your child could:

-• See how deep of a hole they can dig
+• See how deep they can dig

 • Build a shelter using only natural materials they find